Release Notes for Linux Mint 19 MATE

 The move to systemd caused a regression affecting LightDM guest sessions.
 Please be aware that in Mint 19 and newer releases, guest session processes are no longer properly confined: https://bugs.launchpad.net/ubuntu/+source/lightdm/+bug/1663157.

-You can still enable guest sessions in the "Login Window" utility, but this option is now disable by default.
+You can still enable guest sessions in the "Login Window" utility, but this option is now disabled by default.

 Sound and microphone issues